Juniperus phoenicea aka Phoenician Juniper

 Common names

-How to care for Phoenician Juniper
+How difficult is it to take care of Phoenician Juniper

 Caring for Phoenician Juniper is a breeze, as it is highly adaptable and forgiving to minor neglect.